oliwierPosiakow/myWatchlist/README.md

-# myWathlist
+# myWatchlist
- A project of a wathilist of films, and searchengine with OMD database.
+ A project of a watchilist of films, and searchengine with OMD database.
  All this work is done for practice and self improvement in API, CSS and JS field.
  Enjoy :)